Darxo/Hardened/README.md

 - **Insect Swarm** now disables the targets Zone of Control during its effect.
 It no longer reduces the Initiative.
 It now reduces the combat stats by 30% (down from 50%).
 It now costs 3 Action Points (down from 6) and has a maximum range of 4 tiles (down from 7)
 - **Flaming Arrow** (granted by **Trick Shooter**) no longer causes an extra morale check on the main target.
 It now deals 100% Burning Damage (instead of 25% Burning and 75% Piercing Damage)
 - **Passing Step** (granted by **Tempo**) can now be used no matter the damage type of the attack or whether you have something in your offhand.
 It now has 0 additional fatigue cost (down from 2)
 - **Lunge** now has -10% additional Hitchance (up from -20%).
-Its damage scaling from Initiative has been reworked: It now deals 1% less damage per Initiative below 100 and it deals 1% more damage per Initiative above 100 (up to a maximum of 75% more)
+Its damage scaling from Initiative has been reworked: It now deals 1% less damage per Initiative below 100 and it deals 1% more damage per Initiative above 100 (up to a maximum of 75% more).
+It is no longer affected by **Crowded**
 - **Net Effect** (caused by **Throw Net**) no longer affects the Initiative of the target.
 It now applies 50% less Melee Defense (up from 25%) and 50% less Ranged Defense (up from 45%)
 - **Net Pull** now costs 30 Fatigue (up from 25)
 - **Quick Shot** now has -2 Shooting Range (down from -1) and loses 5% Hitchance per tile (up from 4%)